ahmedanwar123/pdc-labs/README.md

 # PDC-labs
-My Solution for Parallel and Distributed Computing Labs Course in E-JUST
+My Solution for Parallel and Distributed Computing Labs Course at E-JUST